GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ```

 The extension now displays a popup when the extension action (toolbar icon) is clicked.
 Let's test
-it on Chrome by loading it locally.
+it in Chrome by loading it locally.
 Ensure all files are saved.

 ## Loading an unpacked extension {: #load-unpacked }